Joanna Jędrzejczyk: Fighting style and coaches

 A decorated kickboxer, Jędrzejczyk is known for precise and calculated striking.
 She employs a sprawl-and-brawl strategy in MMA fighting.
 While standing with opponents, she constantly varies between high punches and body shots, also utilizing knees, elbows, and high front kicks.
 She also uses a flurry of strikes just to confuse the opponent before landing a solid strike, much akin to Chuck Liddell.
 SportsJoe.ie MMA journalist Darragh Murphy summed up her fighting style: "Her technique has the right combination of sublimity and relentlessness, expressing one's typically violent art through beauty, the perfect storm."

 Jędrzejczyk is soft-spoken and has a calm and endearing personality with fans.
 However, she often employs the use of trash-talk against her opponents before fights, and her fights have been known to be violent and bloody.
 UFC president Dana White has praised her stating "She is so bad ass... pound-for-pound [she is the] best female fighter on Earth...
 Her killer instinct is ridiculous."
 MMA media have called Jędrzejczyk "must-see TV".

 Jędrzejczyk has been praised for her elite level sprawl-and-brawl strategy.
 Fightland striking analyst Jack Slack has written that "she's being likened to Chuck Liddell, and that is a pretty solid way to describe her...while she has an undoubtedly better technical striking game than Liddell".
 BloodyElbow.com striking analyst Connor Ruebusch has written "Distance, angles, and damage.
 These are the key ingredients of successful takedown defense, and the elements that make Joanna Jędrzejczyk and José Aldo such masterful strikers."
 The Washington Post striking analyst Patrick Wyman wrote that "sound fundamentals fuel the best fighters in the world, and nobody has better mastered the bread and butter of footwork and distance management than Aldo and Jedrzejczyk".
 Foxsports.com striking analyst Jason Parillo has stated that "Joanna's MMA boxing is remarkable.
 It's second to none".

 Since her training camp for UFC 205, Jędrzejczyk has trained at American Top Team in Coconut Creek, Florida.

-Her strength and conditioning coach is Phil Daru.
+Her strength and conditioning coaches are Phil Daru and Jose Rojas.
 In 2021, Jędrzejczyk was promoted to blue belt in Brazilian jiu-jitsu after training in the gi.

 Personal life

 Jędrzejczyk is Catholic and prays with a rosary before entering the ring or Octagon.

 She was the fiancée of former Polish football player Przemysław Buta.
-In a 2019 interview, she cited "some difficulties" in her personal life for "almost two years," confirming that she is no longer engaged to Buta.
+In a 2019 interview, she cited "some difficulties" in her personal life for "almost two years", confirming that she is no longer engaged to Buta.